Tencent/AngelSlim/README.md

 </p>

 <h3 align="center">
-Dedicated to building a more intuitive, comprehensive, and efficient LLMs compression toolkit.
+A more accessible, comprehensive, and efficient toolkit for large model compression.
 </h3>

 <p align="center">